Health & Parenting, Home & Happiness

 October 5, 2022

-There’s still a sense of existential dread that actually for a while went away.
-For a while I was good, laser focused on the present and future in a way that was exciting and positive, but then little bits of my anxiety started creeping in.
+For a while, I was good, laser-focused on the present and future in a way that was exciting and positive, but then little bits of my anxiety started creeping in.
 It started with a question about whether I’m living life the way I want to with my borrowed Trikafta time - and I thought - well, yes!
-I am mostly satisfied and content day to day but realizing I haven’t had a bunch of high achievements like most people makes me feel less satisfied and then the worry sets in.
-Worry that even though I’m happy staying in my lane and figuring things out that I’m not doing it fast enough and realizing how quickly time is passing but I’m just not making the amount of progress I originally planned or hoped for.
-I’m not living any of the experiences I thought I could never live without, and now I’m not even sure I want some of them.
-Suddenly it feels like the walls of time are closing in and I have to make a decision, but my fate is already pre-decided.
+I am mostly satisfied and content but I find that too often I am comparing myself to others, and it feels like the walls of time are closing in.
 I think this is another mid-life crisis but I’ve already had at least two of those in cf years.
 I’m overthinking everything.
+The cold I have that has settled into my lungs isn't helping.

-I want a do over.
-I’m just now learning who I am without cf - well, technically I still very much have cf but who is Sara when she’s not actively dying.
+I want a do-over.
+I’m just now learning who I am without cf - well, technically I still very much have cf but who is Sara when she’s not actively dying?
 What does she enjoy doing?
-Oh yeah, I’m also a mom - so there’s that little fact.
-And I am completely co-dependent on being a mom.
-Without it, I feel mostly lost and like I have to be accomplishing something or I’m simply wasting my time and everyone else’s who didn’t get to have it - survivor’s guilt, again..
-I feel so much empathy towards people it’s an unhealthy amount.
-I literally have thoughts like “why are you doing crafts when there are so many people starving and needing help”.
-I don’t know how to relax anymore.
-I keep being marketed for ADHD and the symptoms apply, but they also kind of just seem like adequate side effects of life and trauma.
+Without my sole focus based on being a mom, I feel mostly lost and I have to be accomplishing something or I feel like I'm wasting my time and everyone else’s who didn’t get to have it - survivor’s guilt, again...
+I don’t know how to relax or clear my brain from the constant streams of fragmented thoughts that I struggle to piece together.
+What was I doing?
+What is my brain trying to say?
+I keep being marketed for ADHD, but the symptoms seem like adequate side effects of life and trauma.

 Let me be clear that these heavy thoughts aren’t always on my mind.
-Much of the time I really am sunshine and rainbows in life’s little pleasures like cuddling in comfortable blankets, having rare moments of silence, driving with the windows down, sipping hot chocolate, going for a walk or listening to the sounds of nature.
-It’s amazing, there’s so much to explore and uncover and my childlike imagination is in full force making little visits whenever I need them most.
+I enjoy life's little pleasures like cuddling in comfortable blankets, enjoying the silence, driving with the windows down, sipping hot chocolate, going for a walk, or listening to the sounds of nature.
+There's so much in the world to explore and uncover.
 I’ve never considered myself a pessimist as much as a realist.
 It’s on the surface and I know it’s there, but I’m not drowning in it.
-I see the sun and I swim towards it, (even though I don’t actually know how to swim).
-I’m grateful for some healthy doses of realism since they help me see the light.
-Balance they say!
+Balance, they say!
 So my thoughts ebb and flow as they please.

+As I lay here, I feel the nostalgia of sleeping in a hospital bed, it’s a familiarity that haunts me.
+I am fully encompassed in the memories of growing up at a nurse’s station, lucky, to be in such good company of the staff that became my family in a strangely cold and sterile environment.
+That's my comfort.
 Good company with a little bit of chaos.
-And tonight, I don’t feel good company.
+Yet tonight, I don’t feel good company.
 I feel a cloud.
 It’s a little one, slowly creeping in with eerie physical symptoms of my past “Pre-Trikafta” life.
 The anxiety fuels it.
 My mind can’t help but feel anxious about the signals my body is sending me.
 It’s NOTHING like my past, yet familiar all the same.
-It seems like baby steps a light year away but with the flick of a magic wand everything can change and I know that about this disease.
-I’m observant of my thoughts and feelings but careful not to conjure up any negative thoughts that feel too close, I don’t let them settle for fear that they’ll rule me and I’ll lose control, turning my passing cloud into a full on storm.
+I’m observant of my thoughts and feelings but careful not to conjure up any negative thoughts that feel too close, I don’t let them settle for fear that they’ll rule me and I’ll lose control, turning my passing cloud into a full-on storm.
 I breathe it in and let it go.
+I feel a bit better.

-It’s so odd to think we put so much stake in living our lives as great people, learning all of life’s lessons and righting our wrongs, hoping to teach our children whatever it is we can that we wished we’d only known sooner.
-We all live to die eventually and 100 years from now it’s unclear if our presences will still even be known.
-Yet the day to day things like a messy house, unpaid bills, or the fast food bags that sit in our car and shame us into thinking we’re not doing enough or living life “correctly” sucks up so much of our experience on this Earth and judgment about ourselves.
+Thinking of the passing of time, it's odd to think we put so much stake in trying to live perfect lives.
+We all live to die eventually and 100 years from now it’s unclear if our presence will even be remembered.
+Yet the day-to-day things like a messy house, unpaid bills, or a messy car shame us and suck up too much of our time and energy.
 Will it ever really matter in the long run?
-I don’t know but I’d like to think the best things about us will make an impact, not our worst ones.
+I don't think so, but I’d like to think the best parts of us will still make an impact.

 I wonder, and I think about my friends - Bianca, Tahnee, Monica, Angela, Angelica, and so many more who’ve left a profound impact on me and how I wish to live the rest of my life in their honor.
 Sometimes I don’t know what it’s all for, but it feels like there’s something beyond us.
-I’m clinging onto faith and hope that there’s more to the suffering than just suffering.
-I’m hoping once the suffering is gone it all makes sense, that this isn’t some weird simulation where we’re like puppets on strings in the fabric of time and space carefully and callously picking our final destination through every decision, even if it’s already pre-fabricated and we just think we’re the ones in control.
-I’m trying so hard to make the right decisions and begging God to help give me clarity and guide me through all of the noise.
-And dang it, life is noisy - but if I’ve learned absolutely anything, it’s to try to follow the music.
-So here I am, listening.
+I’m clinging to faith and hope that there’s more to the suffering than just suffering.
+I’m doing my best to find clarity through the noise, and dang it, life is noisy - but if I’ve learned absolutely anything, it’s to try to follow the music.
+So here I am, listening...

 SHARE: